US STOCKS-S&P 500, Nasdaq hit record highs on IBM, chip power

 By Sruthi Shankar

-International Business Machines Corp shares jumped 3.5% after the company forecast full-year profit above market expectations on strength in its high-margin cloud computing business.
+International Business Machines Corp shares jumped 3.4% after it forecast full-year profit above market expectations on strength in its high-margin cloud computing business.

-Technology stocks, which have played a pivotal role in Wall Street’s recent record run, rose 0.8%, with chip stocks gaining from a strong forecast by Dutch semiconductor equipment maker ASML Holding NV.
+Technology stocks, which have played a big role in Wall Street’s recent record run, rose 0.9%, with chip stocks gaining after a strong forecast from Dutch semiconductor equipment maker ASML Holding NV.

-Beijing stepped up measures to curb the outbreak of a new flu-like virus that has killed 17 and infected 540 in the country, reassuring investors after concerns over the fallout pulled Wall Street off its record highs on Tuesday.
+Meanwhile, China stepped up measures to curb the outbreak of a new flu-like virus that has killed 17 and infected 540 in the country, reassuring investors worried about its fallout.

-The outbreak, which revived fears of a pandemic similar to the Severe Acute Respiratory Syndrome (SARS) in 2003, had roiled travel and airline stocks in the previous session, as millions of people prepared to travel for the Chinese Lunar New Year.
+Travel and airline stocks recovered moderately from sharp losses in the previous session as the outbreak revived fears of a pandemic similar to the Severe Acute Respiratory Syndrome (SARS) in 2003 and came ahead of the Chinese Lunar New Year when millions of people travel.

-Many of those stocks recouped some losses.
-The NYSE Arca airlines index rose 0.9% after falling 2.6% on Tuesday.
+The NYSE Arca airlines index rose 1% after dropping 2.6% on Tuesday.

-“Investors have been very bullish, thanks to de-escalating risks, which is causing valuations to expand - the sort of context that becomes more sensitive when a new risk like the virus emerges,” said Salman Baig, a cross-asset investment manager at Unigestion.
+“Certainly, the market is spooked by it,” said Phil Blancato, chief executive officer of Ladenburg Thalmann Asset Management in New York.

-“Earnings so far have been fairly good.
-We’re not seeing outsized surprises, but good results, and I think that’s also helping markets.”
+“But when markets are overvalued - like they are right now, any small hint of concern will send the market into a volatile moment.”

-Netflix Inc’s shares gave up early gains to trade 2.1% lower after the streaming video pioneer beat estimates for quarterly subscription growth, but warned of a tough first quarter.
+Netflix Inc fell 3.1% after the streaming video pioneer beat estimates for quarterly subscription growth, but warned of a tough first quarter.

 The Dow came under pressure as Boeing Co extended losses after announcing further delay in the return of its 737 MAX jets to service.

-Advancing issues outnumbered decliners by a 1.36-to-1 ratio on the NYSE and a 1.23-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.33-to-1 ratio on the NYSE and a 1.25-to-1 ratio on the Nasdaq.

-The S&P index recorded 103 new 52-week highs and one new low, while the Nasdaq recorded 143 new highs and 18 new lows.
-(Reporting by Sruthi Shankar and Ambar Warrick in Bengaluru; Editing by Sriraj Kalluvila)
+The S&P index recorded 106 new 52-week highs and two new lows, while the Nasdaq recorded 152 new highs and 23 new lows.
+(Reporting by Sruthi Shankar and Ambar Warrick in Bengaluru; Editing by Sriraj Kalluvila and Arun Koyyur)